 “Words matter.
-We need to spot talking about global warming and start talking about biosphere destruction.
+We need to stop talking about global warming and start talking about biosphere destruction.

 “Warming” sounds cozy.
-It is the wrong choice of words for talking about a process which will destroy so much.
+It is the wrong choice of words to talk about a process that will destroy so much.

-The range of outcomes for this madness, depending on who you ask, range from “only” population displacement, famine and wars, all the way to a runaway feedback making the planet “similar to Venus and incompatible with multicellular life”, as Hawkins put it.
-Let me emphasize: famine, wars and population displacement is the BEST outcome of continuing this madness of burning fossil fuels.
-Every multicellular species gets wiped out is not outside the range of possibilities.
+The range of outcomes for this madness, depending on who you ask, ranging from “only” population displacement, famine, and wars, all the way to a runaway feedback making the planet “similar to Venus and incompatible with multicellular life”, as Hawkins put it.
+Let me emphasize: famine, wars, and population displacement is the BEST outcome of continuing this madness of burning fossil fuels.
+Every multicellular species that gets wiped out is not outside the range of possibilities.

 Again: words matter.
 Branding matters.
 Talking about “warm” does not convey that reality at all.
 It is biosphere destruction.”

 ByronBradley in reply to fsc:

 Words and actions matter.
 Worse than “global warming” is “climate change.”
 The latter is ambiguous.
 Sure, it’s changing; it’s always changing.
 But how, and to what effect?
 “Warming” seems cozy, not troublesome and disastrous.